On this page

 - Follows the instructions provided by Acme to configure the app integration

-- Configures the Okta authentication policy and the group of Initech employees who will have access to the Acme app
+- Configures the Okta authentication policy and the group of Initech employees who have access to the Acme app

 - Tests signing in to the Acme app with existing Okta credentials to verify the authentication flow